ices-eg/wg_WGEEL/Misc/data_call_2020/readme.md

 ## BE (Belgium)

-Files sent to ICES 26/08, not copied to wgeel folder yet.
+Files sent to ICES 26/08

 ### annex 1